open-ephys-plugins/event-broadcaster/README.md

 ## Attribution

-This plugin was originally developed by Shay Ohayon in Doris Tsao's lab at Caltech.
+This plugin was originally developed by Christopher Stawarz in Jim DiCarlo's lab at MIT.
 It is now being maintained by the Allen Institute.